BrainCord/BrainCord/README.md

 ### Hi there!
-My name is OWL.
-I've been working with testnets for over three years as a validator for PoS/PoW.
-I promise <u>constant monitoring</u>, <u>great uptime</u>, and <u>quick updates</u>.
+My name is Owl Genesis.
-### Passionate about working with testnets, understanding how blockchains tick, and designing user-friendly interfaces.
-I love finding and fixing bugs to make things run smoothly.
+### Providing secure validation services for Proof of Stake networks.
+Continuously actively participate in discussions, DAO voting and contributing daily to networks development.
+Leveraging high-quality infrastructure and offering exceptional support 24/7

 ## <center>I took part in these testnets & incentivized testnets 👇</center>
 <p align="center">